mykobob/blog/_posts/2016-1-25-The-Basics.md

 ## Identifying and Tackling Issues

 One issue I encountered was that though I was paying attention to what the professor was lecturing about on Wednesday, I wasn't able to fully absorb everything that he said.
-First, I will review the Google Doc that the professor linked on this homepage.
+To address this, I will first review the Google Doc that the professor linked on this homepage.
 In addition, I will also take notes on the material not covered in the Google Doc.
 As for the project, I need to begin understanding what each requirement entails and how the software we're required to install will relate to it.

 ## Future Work this week